-CAT Reading Comprehension Question Types-
+CAT Reading Comprehension Question Types:

-Main Idea Based Questions
+Main Idea Based Questions:

 These questions ask the candidates to identify the main theme or idea of the passage.
 Some of the questions from this topic include-

-In these type of questions, the candidates need to identify the subject of the passage correctly.
+In these types of questions, the candidates need to identify the subject of the passage correctly.
 Sometimes, it is easy to check the answer choices and identify the correct option.
 In the answer choices, be wary of the scope trap and ignore the choices which are too general or are less specific.
 Then choose the option which best describes the content and idea of the passage.

-Title Based Question
+Title Based Questions:

 In title based questions in CAT RC, the candidates are required to identify the appropriate title from the answer choices.
-Given below are few examples of title based questions.
+Given below are a few examples of title based questions.

-In title based questions, candidates need to understand the context of the passage properly and identify the subject accurately.
+In title based questions, candidates need to understand the context of the passage and identify the subject accurately.
 Often answer options can be tricky and might include idioms to represent the subject.
 It is suggested to be careful with the answer options while attempting these questions.

-Inference Based Questions
+Inference Based Questions:

-These are tricky ones and require the candidates to understand the passage carefully to answer them.
+These are tricky questions and require the candidates to understand the passage carefully to answer them.
 In such questions, a logical conclusion has to be made and choose the option which perfectly fits that context and represents a particular fact aptly.
 Questions based on inference reasoning can be-

 In inference questions, candidates need to identify inference sources and understand the context thoroughly.
 If a particular sentence is given, read the entire paragraph and check for particular clues.
 Answering these questions can be easy if the context and idea of the entire passage are properly understood.

-Fact Based Questions
+Fact Based Questions: